Gnomorian/gnom-gnom-utils/README.md

 ## Sortivator: sorts contents of ajacent chests.
-  -one side has different texture.
+  - one side has different texture.
     - texture faces player when block is placed.
-  -when recieving redstone signal.
+  - when recieving redstone signal.
     - sorts inventoty on side with the different texture (inventory tweaks).
     - delay between sorts to relieve load.